guzzle/guzzle/UPGRADING.md

 - Added the concept of adapters that are used to transfer requests over the wire.
 - Simplified the event system.
 - Sending requests in parallel is still possible, but batching is no longer a concept of the HTTP layer.
-Instead, you must use the `request.after_send` and `request.error` events to manage parallel request transfers.
+Instead, you must use the `request.after_send` and `error` events to manage parallel request transfers.
 - `Guzzle\Http\Url` has moved to `Guzzle\Url\Url`.
 - `Guzzle\Http\QueryString` has moved to `Guzzle\Url\QueryString`.
 - QueryAggregator classes have moved to `Guzzle\Url`.